MarioMingarro/SppTrend/README.md

 Given its potential for global applications, the package assumes the use of the WGS84 (World Geodetic System 1984) coordinate reference system.

-**It is essential that the column names in your input dataset either match the default names expected by the `SppTrend` functions (e.g., 'species', 'year', 'month', 'Lon', 'Lat', and environmental response variables such as 'Tme', 'Tmx', or 'Tmn') or are correctly specified using the corresponding `*_col` arguments within the function calls.**
+**It is essential that the column names in your input dataset either match the default names expected by the `SppTrend` functions (e.g., 'species', 'year', 'month', 'Lon', 'Lat', and environmental response variables such as 'Ele', 'Tme', 'Tmx', or 'Tmn').**

 The following is an example illustrating the structure of a data frame containing 500 randomly generated presence records for 10 distinct species: